contiki-ng/contiki-ng/doc/project/Code-style.md

 /* Single line comments look like this. */

 /*
  * Multi-line comments look like this.
-Comments should prefferably be
+Comments should preferably be
  * full sentences, filled to look like real paragraphs.
  */